pelican-plugins/linkbacks/README.md

 In order to do so, it uses a very simple and small cache that contains the list of all hyperlinks already parsed, per article `slug`. <!-- Note: alternatively, we could cache only article slugs and consider them entirely processed -->

+To remove a blog entry from cache, in order for the plugin to retry sending a linkback:

+    jq "del(.['$slug'])" pelican-plugin-linkbacks.json | sponge pelican-plugin-linkbacks.json

 ### Configuration
 Available options: